 Also, when you have an orgasm, you send off your very best of you (your sperm) to create new life.

 Let’s not forget that your sperm is an unusually nutritious liquid, and it takes significant effort to keep creating this.
-Particularly if you ejaculate more often than what is normal pace.
+Particularly if you ejaculate more often than what is normal frequency.

 Having an orgasm is a very strenuous task for your body.